Pacomatic1/craftworld-foolkit/README.md

 I told you, don't get your hopes up.

 But, if I succeed, then I can go to the actual fun:
-- Importing more image formats than PNGs
+- Importing more image formats than PNGs (imports. not exports.)
-- Batch exports
+- Batch exports/extracts
-- Auto-detecting all the farcs that a blurayguid wants to use (probably recursive search current directory and all children 'till I get all the folders I want)
+- Better auto-detection of all the farcs that a blurayguid wants to use
-- Instead of using profiles to auto-open savefiles and blurayguids, just have a bookmarks bar instead
-- Allow you to customize the name of a tab
-- An 'ez mod maker' that lets you make mods super easily.
+- Bookmarks bar for saves and blurayguids (all the stuff you get from profiles)
+- A 'simple mod creation wizard'.
 Import some files, give it a title and description, and get yourself a `.mod`.
-Most of the stuff I want is qualty-of-life stuffs.
+If it was not immediately obvious, this is mostly for quality-of-life.

+As you can probably imagine, this is very buggy.
+The old Toolkit wasn't as buggy, but this stuff requires big changes so I'm 100% going to be adding a lot of bugs.
+If you still want to use it (*thank you~*) I recommend you back up your stuff first.

+Even if this wasn't buggy, back up your stuff first.
+Bugs notwithstanding, you can poretty easily corrupt stuff with this.
+So be careful!

 # Building
 Just get [maven](https://maven.apache.org/) and JDK 17, and run the shell scripts I made.
 So long as you installed maven correctly, this should work.
 Hopefully.